Students in the Balliol Front Quad on a tour with an undergraduate student

 Balliol offers a selection of year-long academic programmes: Floreat, Frontier and Fibonacci.
 The courses are open to Year 12 (S5) students from state schools across the UK, and start in the Spring Term.
 Many participants have gone on to make successful applications to Oxford, and other competitive universities.
 Currently, Balliol has students at both undergraduate and post-graduate levels who previously took part in the programmes.

-Floreat centres on the Humanities, Frontier on the Life Sciences and Fibonacci on Mathematics (and related fields).
+Floreat focuses on Humanities subjects , Frontier on the Life Sciences and Fibonacci on Mathematics (and related fields).
 Each programme is designed to academically challenge and stimulate those who are interested in applying to competitive universities.

 Successful applicants will be expected to attend a series of online seminars (5.00pm‑7.00pm), an Oxbridge admissions talk and a two-night residential stay in August.
 The seminars will begin in the Spring Term and end shortly after Easter.
 Participants are recommended to allow two hours of working time each week to complete assigned tasks in advance of each session.
 The August residential will take place at the Balliol College site.
 Before arriving, attendees will be required to complete an essay, a research brief or a problem sheet in preparation for an Oxford-style tutorial.
 It should be noted that no recordings will be made during the programmes.
 As such, it is vital that applicants are able to commit to all seminars and events.

 The programmes are free of charge.
 Financial support is available during the residential trip to cover travel costs.
-It should be noted that this is only available for participants who live in households which fall into POLAR 4 categories 1 or 2 or ACORN categories 4 or 5.
+It should be noted that this is only available for participants who live in households which fall into POLAR 4 categories 1 or 2 or IMD Decile 1/2.

 Selection Criteria